 Diabetes mellitus (DM) is one of the most burdensome and widespread metabolic disorders.
-DM reached epidemic proportions internationally with significant increases in prevalence leading to considerable impacts on the individual's quality of life, and if it is untreated or poorly managed, it contributes to short- and long-term complications (1).
-According to the latest World Health Organization statistics, about half a billion people globally suffer from DM.
-Approximately 1.5 million deaths each year are attributed to DM, with the majority of cases occurring in low and middle-income countries.
-The prevalence of DM has steadily increased over recent decades and is projected to cross 550 million by 2030 (1).
-DM occurs in two forms; type 1 DM (T1DM) and type 2 DM (T2DM) (2).
+It has reached epidemic proportions globally, with a significant increase in prevalence leading to considerable impacts on individuals' quality of life.
+If untreated or poorly managed, DM contributes to both short-and long-term complications [1].
+According to the latest World Health Organization statistics, about half a billion people world-wide suffer from DM.
+Approximately 1.5 million deaths each year are attributed to DM, with the majority occurring in low- and middle-income countries.
+The prevalence of DM has steadily increased over recent decades and is projected to exceed 550 million by 2030 [1].
+DM occurs in two forms: type 1 DM (T1DM) and type 2 DM (T2DM) [2].

-T1DM is a chronic autoimmune disease in which activated T lymphocytes mediate an autoimmune process, attacking and destroying pancreatic beta cells (β -cells), considering them as auto-antigens.
-T1DM is characterized by very little to no insulin secretion by the pancreas (2), and accounts for around 10% of DM cases globally, with the highest incidence detected among younger individuals aged from 10 to 14 years old (3).
-Epidemiological studies highlighted that family history, age, gender, dietary habits, and other factors such as viral infections contribute to T1DM (2,4).
-Uncontrolled T1DM can result in diabetic ketoacidosis, a life-threatening condition characterized by fruity-smelling breath, visual fluctuations, heavy breathing, and unconsciousness (5).
-On the other hand, T2DM is the most common form of DM and accounts for roughly 90% of the cases (6).
-T2DM is a persistent metabolic disorder in which the pancreas secretes an insufficient amount of insulin in response to systemic insulin resistance (2).
-T2DM is characterized by elevated blood glucose levels resulting from reduced insulin sensitivity in the liver and peripheral tissues like skeletal muscles and adipose tissue.
-Moreover, β-cell function declines over time due to prolonged exposure to the associated risk factors and elevated glucose levels impairing insulin secretion.
-Both genetic and non-genetic factors, such as sedentary lifestyle, obesity, and aging, are associated with increased T2DM risk (7,8).
-Lack of T2DM management can cause harm not only to micro-blood vessels but also to macro-blood vessels, leading to long-term complications such as retinopathy, neuropathy, and nephropathy (6).
+T1DM is a chronic autoimmune disease in which activated T lymphocytes mediate an autoimmune response, attacking and destroying pancreatic beta cells (β -cells), mistakenly recognizing them as autoantigens.
+T1DM is characterized by very little to no insulin secretion by the pancreas [2] and accounts for around 10% of DM cases globally, with the highest incidence observed among younger individuals aged 10-14 years [3].

+Epidemiological studies have highlighted that family history, age, gender, dietary habits, and other factors such as viral infections contribute to T1DM [2, 4].
+Uncontrolled T1DM can result in diabetic ketoacidosis, a life-threatening condition characterized by fruity-smelling breath, visual disturbances, labored breathing, and unconsciousness [5].
+On the other hand, T2DM is the most common form of DM and accounts for roughly 90% of cases [6].
+T2DM is a chronic metabolic disorder in which the pancreas secretes an insufficient amount of insulin in response to systemic insulin resistance [2].
+It is characterized by elevated blood glucose levels due to reduced insulin sensitivity in the liver and peripheral tissues, such as skeletal muscles and adipose tissues.
+Moreover, β -cell function declines over time due to prolonged exposure to associated risk factors and elevated glucose levels, which impair insulin secretion.
+Both genetic and non-genetic factors, such as a sedentary lifestyle, obesity, and aging, are associated with an increased risk of T2DM [7, 8].
+Poorly managed T2DM can damage both microvascular and macrovascular systems, leading to long-term complications, such as retinopathy, neuropathy, and nephropathy [6].